rsdoiel/antenna/archives/2024/columns_2024.42.md

 ---

-## Open-sourcing of WinAmp goes badly as owners delete entire repo
+## Opening up the WinAmp source to all goes badly as owners delete entire repo

 date: 2024-10-16, updated: 2024-10-16, from: Liam Proven's articles at the Register

-<h4>As badly as the later development of WinAmp itself, really</h4>
+<h4>As badly as the later development of the player itself, really</h4>
       <p>The owners of WinAmp have just deleted their entire repo one month after uploading the source code to GitHub.
 Lots of source code, and quite possibly, not all of it theirs.</p>

 <br>